 Materials To Avoid

-Patent Leather: Patent leather is great for tuxedo shoes and women’s wallets.
+Patent Leather: Patent leather is excellent for tuxedo shoes and women’s wallets.
 It has no place on your feet at the office as it’s far too formal.
 This applies even if you were to wear a suit every day.

 Leather Colors For Business Casual

 There are a multitude of colors in which shoes are made (and you can check out our shoe & trouser coordination guide for a comprehensive list of what they are and how to best pair them), but not all of them will fly at work.
-Below, we’ve organized them by Ideal, Acceptable, and Avoid:

-Ideal Colors
+Ideal Colors For Business Casual Shoes

-Brown: Medium to dark brown in autumn and winter, light-to-medium brown in spring and summer, brown shoes should be a staple of the business casual shoe wardrobe.
+Brown: Medium to dark brown in autumn and winter, light to medium brown in spring and summer.
+Brown shoes should be a staple of the business casual shoe wardrobe.
 Note that a chocolate suede blucher is one of the most stylish shoes a man can own, so make it a point to seek out such a pair.

 Brown shoes go with anything but black.